Sharp density discrepancy for cut and project sets: An approach via lattice point counting: Cut and project sets

 \section{Cut and project sets}

-In this section we introduce the definitions and preliminary results for cut-and project sets, and prove Theorem \ref{thm:mainBL} as a consequence of Theorem \ref{thm:main}.
-We reserve the letter $\Lambda$ for a cut and project set, and $\RM$ for subsets of $\Lambda$ which are themselves a cut and project set. \begin{defi} Let $\E = \E_\dwn \oplus \E_\lef$ be a decomposition of $d$-dimensional Euclidean space.
+In this section we introduce the definitions and preliminary results for cut and project sets, and prove Theorem \ref{thm:mainBL} as a consequence of Theorem \ref{thm:main}.
+We reserve the letter $\Lambda$ for cut and project sets, and $\RM$ for subsets of $\Lambda$ which are themselves a cut and project set. \begin{defi} Let $\E = \E_\dwn \oplus \E_\lef$ be a decomposition of $d$-dimensional Euclidean space.
 Let $\Gamma \subset \E$ be a lattice, $\Omega_\lef \subset \E_\lef$ be a window and $\bs \in \E$.
 The cut and project set associated with this data is

 \end{defi} We fix the decomposition $\E = \E_\dwn \oplus \E_\lef$ throughout and this is why it has been dropped from the notation in this definition of cut and project sets. \begin{remark} If $\gamma \in \Gamma$, then $\Lambda(\Gamma;\bs;\Omega_\lef) = \Lambda(\Gamma;\bs + \gamma;\Omega_\lef)$, in other words the map $\bs \mapsto \Lambda(\Gamma;\bs;\Omega_\lef)$ is $\Gamma$-periodic, so that we may consider $\bs \in \E/\Gamma$ is an element of the torus rather than of $\E$.
 In addition, we can observe that for any $\bs \in \E$,